Jingshu-Ye/Bitcoin-Ethereum/README.md

 kpss.test(eth_stationary)
 ```

-According to both tests the original time series are not stationary.
-However, after differencing them once they turn to be both stationary which can also be visually confirmed based on the following graphs
+According to both tests, the original time series are not stationary.
+However, after differencing them once, they turn to be both stationary, which can also be visually confirmed based on the following graphs.

 ```{r message=FALSE, warning=FALSE}
 plot(btc_ts)